 “I don’t see any reconciliation in sight in Kwara APC.
 It is funny that the governor could not even manage his camp.
 They had dual Congresses in their last two Congresses.

-Also speaking, a member of Kwara House of Assembly representing Ojomu/Balogun consistency of Offa, Hon.
-Saheed Popoola has said the only option for peace to reign in Kwara APC is for the governor of kwara State AbdulRahman AbdulRazaq to withdraw from contesting in the next election.
+Also speaking, a member of Kwara House of Assembly representing Ojomu/Balogun constituency of Offa, Hon.
+Saheed Popoola has said the only option for peace to reign in Kwara APC is for the governor of Kwara State AbdulRahman AbdulRazaq to withdraw from contesting in the next election.

 “The only reconciliation in Kwara APC is for the governor to withdraw from the race and he should leave the party for the party people.
 He came to meet us in the party and he wanted to hijack the party from us.

 “So the only panacea for peace is for him to say he is not contesting again.
 Whether he likes it or not, he will not win this coming election,” Popoola assured.
 In the same vein, a serving member of the Federal Revenue Mobilization Allocation and Fiscal Commission, Shuaib Yaman Abdullahi said the promises made by the governor of Kwara State to the electorates is largely unfulfilled, saying the people of Kwara State are disappointed in him.